Get stories and expert advice on all things related to college and parenting.

 Are we born with a happiness set point, or do our environment and life experiences hold the key?

-Yet, we want to be happy and we deeply want our children to be happy — to lead joy-filled lives.
+Yet, we want to be happy and sincerely want our children to be happy and lead joy-filled lives.

-The growing body of research on happiness is full of encouraging news and a clear path to boost happiness levels.
+There is encouraging news!
+A growing body of research points to a clear path to boost happiness levels.

 We used to think that brain pathways were set in early childhood.
 We now know that changes occur throughout our entire life.
 The field of neuroplasticity has shown that the brain can change in response to training and experiences.

-By teaching our brain to think in a happier, more optimistic and resilient way, we can effectively train for happiness.
-This practice can help us find more peace of mind, and thrive in a world that often feels negative and beyond our control.
+By teaching our brain to think in a happier, more optimistic, and resilient way, we can effectively train for happiness.
+This practice can help us find peace of mind and thrive in a world that often feels negative and beyond our control.

-Can we increase our happiness levels regardless from where we start?
+Can we increase our happiness levels regardless of where we start?
 YES!

 Is happiness something we have to chase?